In The Beginning

 “Dedicated To Everyone Actively Evolved In Saving Our Earth” – Jenny Morris

 Taps printing thins shot will prompt WEA Records to donate so the cause for which Jenny Morris and the Sydney Dance company came together to pose for this droll shot!
-The vision, as Street Talk intimated last week, was the last Café Dance Party, which featured y and a few other groovy people celebrating the close of the successful production, Café raising $10, 000 for the Sydney City Council instigated Breakthrough Program to help city homeless children.
+The vision, as Street Talk intimated last week, was the last Café Dance Party, which featured you and a few other groovy people celebrating the close of the successful production, Café raising $10, 000 for the Sydney City Council instigated Breakthrough Program to help city homeless children.

 Jenny Morris has been invited by Tears For Fears to join them on their two-month European tour, commencing in London Wembley Stadium.
 The last time Jenny toured Europe was as backing vocalist win INXS.
 With her double platinum album, Shiver was released over there in March, the tour going through Spain, Norway, France, Germany, Italy and Holland as well as of course Britain, should see Jenny pick up some healthy sales.
 She will play three shows in Sydney before preparing for the tour.